cjuhlin/devcor-notes/docs/Software Development and Design/Database.md

 ## CAP

-Model used for distributed database when is stored on multiple nodes.
-Only two of this three can be true at the same time.
+The model is used for a distributed database when is stored on multiple nodes.
+Only two of these three can be true at the same time.

 ### Consistency